-Under the BRSA Principles, specific and general reserves for possible loan losses are provided for in accordance with the Regulation on Provisions and Classification of Loans and Receivables.
+Under the BRSA Accounting and Reporting Principles, specific and general reserves for impaired loans are provided for in accordance with the Regulation on Provisions and Classification of Loans and Receivables issued by the BRSA (unlike impairment and measurement rules under IAS 39).
+Such BRSA rules for impairment only apply to loans and receivables, while other classes of financial assets (available for sale financial assets) are subject to IAS 39 rules.
 All loans are grouped into five categories mainly depending upon their past due status and creditworthiness of the borrower.
-The BRSA Principles have prescribed certain minimum provisioning rates for groups comprising non-performing loans after taking into account collateral (specific provision) and a separate rate for groups comprising performing loans (general provision - the general provision rate is specified by the BRSA and applied consistently across the Turkish banking sector).
+The BRSA Accounting and Reporting Principles have prescribed certain minimum provisioning rates for groups comprising non-performing loans after taking into account collateral obtained (specific provision) and a separate rate for groups comprising performing loans (general provision - the general provision rate is minimum specified by the BRSA and applied across the Turkish banking sector).